markustripp/next-auth/SHOPIFY.md

 - The oAuth authentication is performed for each individual store the app is installed.
 Therefore the oAuth endpoints for accessTokenUrl, authorizationUrl, profileUrl are shop dependent.
 - Shopify API calls pass the access token in a "X-Shopify-Access-Token" header instead of the standard "Bearer".

 In addition Shopify requires HMAC to verify the authenticity of requests from Shopify and session tokens (JWT) for communication.

-Even if I think with this setup JWT authentication could be omitted.
+The complete Shopify oAuth registration flow is covered by NextAuth.js.
+At the end of the signIn flow please add a callback function in [...nextauth].js to store the shop domain and access token.

 Changes in NextAuth.js required for Shopify app authentication: